mattywentworth/Codecademy_React_Spotify_Playlist/README.md

 ## Features

 Primary Requirements
--Search field that makes a GET request to Spotify's API -Results section that displays the search results -Name field to name the playlist
+- Search field that makes a GET request to Spotify's API
+- Results section that displays the search results
+- Name field to name the playlist
--Playlist section to list the songs the user has added to their new playlist -Ability to delete songs already added to the playlist -Save button that makes a PUSH request to save the playlist in the user's Spotify account
+- Playlist section to list the songs the user has added to their new playlist
+- Ability to delete songs already added to the playlist
+- Save button that makes a PUSH request to save the playlist in the user's Spotify account

 Additional Features I May Implement
--Save the name of the playlist and rename the playlist before saving the playlist -Select multiple songs to delete
+- Save the name of the playlist and rename the playlist before saving the playlist
+- Select multiple songs to delete
--Select all songs to delete
+- Select all songs to delete
--Stats to display things like the number of songs added and most prevalent artist
+- Stats to display things like the number of songs added and most prevalent artist

 ## Technologies

--React
--HTML
--CSS
+- React
+- HTML
+- CSS

 ## Criticism